 Please let Sandi know how your family enjoys these Peanut Butter Cinnamon Rolls!
 (She already knows how much I enjoyed them - it meant a trip to the virtual doghouse, but it was so worth it!)
 If you prefer regular cinnamon rolls, try her Gluten Free Cinnamon Rolls recipe!

-Peanut butter is even more delicious and also more healthful than cinnamon rolls, and it’s just as tempting.
-Combine peanut butter and cinnamon rolls, and even those with the steeliest wills will be wiping crumbs off their faces (while your wife is not looking and after she asked you to wait until the photos were done.
+Peanut butter is even more delicious and more healthful than cinnamon rolls, and it’s just as tempting.
+Combine peanut butter and cinnamon rolls, and even those with the steeliest wills will be wiping crumbs off their faces (while your wife is not looking and after she asked you to wait until the photos are done.

 I’m only human, and these were sitting around for hours!).